TheoArva/Endec/README.md

 endec -h[^1]

+and hit Enter.

-for more information about available OPTIONS.
+for more information about available [OPTIONS]....

 [^1]: *as 2 different words, separated by a space.*